jetspiking/OpenSystemQuery/README.md

 The application can be used as a reference on how to use the Windows Management Instrumentation for different purposes.

 # Overview
+After querying the Windows Management Instrumentation the received information is displayed in the application.

 <img src="https://github.com/jetspiking/OpenSystemQuery/blob/main/Images/OpenSystemQueryConcept.png?raw=true" width="300">
 <img src="https://github.com/jetspiking/OpenSystemQuery/blob/main/Images/OpenSystemQueryLoading.png?raw=true" width="300">